Storage types determine where your data will be saved and how fast it can be retrieved. The following storage types are supported for clusters:

 - These disks offer the highest performance and lowest latency

-- This type of storage is limited to certain instance types, such as C3, M3, R3, and Hi1
+- This type of storage is standard on newer instance types, such as 3rd, 4th and 5th generation instances

 Engine Yard platform will provision storage volumes for various devices when an AWS EC2 instance is launched by a customer.
 The default volume size and storage type are specified in the following table :